afirth/kceu2020/README.md

 Hopefully everything works as is on GKE except you need to change the project ID - replace all instances of afirth-kceu2020 with your project ID.
 Helm 2, sops, and GNU make are required for code generation.

+## Extending this code
+We manage each component (external-dns, cert-manager, prometheus-operator, oauth2-proxy, and ingress-nginx) as its own repository.
+This has the disadvantage of duplicating a lot of the generator and pipeline code, and requiring lots of updates to add another cluster, but the advantage of breaking one thing at a time.

 ## Clusters

 `./clusters` has some scripts to make some GKE clusters if you want to demo this as is.